coatyio/coaty-website/collections/_pages/nutshell.md

 the Observer software design pattern, the Iterator pattern, and functional programming.

 Coaty adopts RP to handle incoming asynchronous communication events in context.
-You can process each event where needed according to the structure of your business logic, rather than having to implement a central event dispatching logic yourself.
+You can process each event where needed according to the structure of your overall business logic, rather than having to implement a central event dispatching logic yourself.

 RP also raises the level of abstraction of your code, so you